-If you have any concerns about a child or young person in our school, you must share this information immediately with our Designated Safeguarding Leads Neil Probert and/or Angela Doxford or Deputy Designated Safeguarding Lead Vicki Gardner.
+If you have any concerns about a child or young person in our school, you must share this information immediately with our Designated Safeguarding Lead or Deputy Designated Safeguarding Lead

-Do not think that your worry is insignificant if it is about hygiene, appearance, or behaviour - we would rather you told us as we would rather know about something that appears small than miss a worrying situation.

-If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the Designated Safeguarding Leads and complete an Incident on our Safeguarding system CPoms.
-Lunchtime or other staff complete and provides the DSLs/DDSL with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from school office or the DSLs/DDSL.
-Please ensure you complete all sections as described.

-If you are unable to locate a DSL/DDSL, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.

-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Head Teacher.
-If an allegation is made about the Head Teacher, you should pass this information to the Chair of the Governing Body.
+- Do not think that your worry is insignificant if it is about hygiene, appearance, or behaviour we would rather you told us as we would rather know about something that appears small than miss a worrying situation. - If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the Designated Safeguarding Leads and provide them with an electronic/written record of your concern. - There is a concern form which can be used should staff not be able to access the electronic record, and for other staff/professionals such as lunchtime supervisors or visitors.
+A copy of the form to complete can be obtained from the office or from a DSL. - If you are unable to locate the written/electronic forms, ask a member of the school office staff to contact a DSL to speak with you immediately about a confidential and urgent matter. - Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher. - If an allegation is made about the Headteacher, you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Designated Officer on 0300 111 8007.